dndx/pitot/README.md

 For GNSS module, Pitot will detect whether your Ublox chip is running the 3.01 firmware and will enable Galileo constellation tracking automatically.

+# Web interface
+Pitot has a simple web interface that displays basic system and GNSS status information.
+It can be accessed via `http://192.168.0.1` once you are connected to the `Pitot` Wi-Fi.

 # Contributing
 Please check out [DEVELOPING.md](https://github.com/dndx/pitot/blob/master/DEVELOPING.md)